Learn : Puppy Care

 Consistency in Pet Parent Behavior

-As pet parents, our behavior and choices have a direct impact on our dog's behavior, her outlook on life, and her entire existence.
+As pet parents, our behavior and choices have a direct impact on our dog's behavior, their outlook on life, and their entire existence.

 This may feel like a great deal of responsibility, and it is.
-She is wholly dependent on you, not only for nutritious food and
+They are wholly dependent on you, not only for nutritious food and but also for leadership.
+It is essential that you set the tone of your relationship and their life as healthy, happy, and well-structured.

 Becoming the Gentle Alpha in Your Dog’s Life

-In fact, dogs tend to reflect back what you demonstrate to them, so if you attempt to discipline your dog aggressively, she may very well react aggressively to you in return.
-Avoid using any confrontational training methods like forcing your dog onto her back or side, staring her down, or yelling at her — all are likely to provoke fear in your dog at the very least, and may lead to return aggression in the worst cases.
+In fact, dogs tend to reflect back what you demonstrate to them, so if you attempt to discipline your dog aggressively, they may very well react aggressively to you in return.
+Avoid using any confrontational training methods like forcing your dog onto their back or side, staring them down, or yelling at them — all are likely to provoke fear in your dog at the very least, and may lead to return aggression in the worst cases.

 Rather, pack leadership is a mindset to adopt in every single interaction with your dog.
 It is a full-time commitment: every second, every day.
-Instead of forcing her to behave, demonstrate to your dog that she can trust you, that you are a leader, and that you are actively taking responsibility for her actions, and her behavior becomes a natural consequence.
+Instead of forcing them to behave, demonstrate to your dog that they can trust you, that you are a leader, and that you are actively taking responsibility for their actions, and their behavior becomes a natural consequence.

-If your dog behaves perfectly at all times, it is likely that you are already consistently demonstrating alpha behavior yourself, and she already holds you in her mind as her pack leader.
-However, if she is struggling with any behavior problems, it is important that you first look within before blaming the dog for any issues.
+If your dog behaves perfectly at all times, it is likely that you are already consistently demonstrating alpha behavior yourself, and they already hold you in their mind as their pack leader.
+However, if they are struggling with any behavior problems, it is important that you first look within before blaming the dog for any issues.
 In most cases, once you make consistent changes to your own behavior patterns, your dog’s behavior should change, as well.

-Does My Being the Alpha Make My Dog Happier?
+Does Me Being the Alpha Make My Dog Happier?

-First, consider this: if your dog was allowed to do whatever she wanted, all the time, what would her life look like?
-She could eat herself sick or run out into the street; her life would have little structure and lots of danger.
-As the parent in the equation, you are responsible for ensuring your dog has healthy boundaries and balance in her life, and acting as her pack leader by establishing routines and encouraging positive behavior is the best way to do that.
+First, consider this: if your dog was allowed to do whatever they wanted, all the time, what would their life look like?
+They could eat themselves sick or run out into the street; their life would have little structure and lots of danger.
+As the parent in the equation, you are responsible for ensuring your dog has healthy boundaries and balance in their life, and acting as their pack leader by establishing routines and encouraging positive behavior is the best way to do that.

 How Do I Set My New Puppy up for Success?

 Establishing a routine from day one is the best way to go when you are bringing home a new puppy.
 To prevent confusion, ensure that everyone in the household is on the same page about the puppy’s routine.
-There should be a clear pattern for when your new puppy goes outside, as well as when she eats, plays, and sleeps.
+There should be a clear pattern for when your new puppy goes outside, as well as when they eat, play, and sleep.

 Ideally, you should decide on this routine before you bring your puppy home, rather than trying to figure things out as you go.
 This makes the transition as smooth as it possibly can be.